serengia/buklist-open-source-project/README.md

 ## 🚀 Live Application

-[Live app ready for your use]() --(Please check later if this link is not active by the time you visit)
+[Live app ready for your use](https://buklist-open-source-project.vercel.app/) - NOTE: We will update the domain link to **bulkist.com** once we are through with some essential features.

 ---